JHarrison21/comp423-course-notes/docs/tutorials/go-setup.md

 ---

 ### 3. **`Configure the DevContainer`**
+- Open VS Code and open your preferred directory from earlier.
+- Inside there, go to the comp423-first-project-go directory and make a .devcontainer directory in the root.
-Inside the .devcontainer directory, you want to make a json file inside called 'devcontainer.json':
+- Now make json file inside  .devcontainer called 'devcontainer.json':
 ```json
 {
     "name": "COMP423 Course Notes",